thriveweb/glass/content/pages/about.md

       Shows.
 This has led her to both a national and international career path.

-      Over the past two and a half years, Tegan has been able to successfully infiltrate herself into the Queensland market place with high end fashion labels, national brands, feature films and local and national TVC Campaigns.
+      Over the past three years, Tegan has been able to successfully infiltrate herself into the Queensland market place with high end fashion labels, national brands, feature films and local and national TVC Campaigns.

       She has worked with some of Australia's biggest fashion and corporate